OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 - Cleanup.
 Done ;)

 During the writing of the script I realized that the calls are not unique.
 Multiple CALLs seem to share the same stub but end up in a different remote procedure.
 The only common thing is the call to the function at 0x10057CE0 which I have called 'Resolver' and which we will see again later ;)<br>
 The Resolver is one hell of a mess and I tried to reverse it but gave up since there are tripwires everywhere and the control flow is fucked up, also the tripwires are silent so sometimes you just end up in a valid but different remote procedure.
-That meant that I fully blackboxed it.<br>
+At one point I decided to just blackbox it.<br>
 That makes things slightly more complicated :( Looks like we also have to patch the CALLs itself to point to the right thunk in order to prevent collisions.
 But the problem is, where do we put the collided thunks?
 Well, my first approach was to simply use the empty thunks and hope for the best ;)<br>

 ![Call Stub]({{site.url}}/assets/gta3/call_stub.png)

-So in order to make that happen, we need to modify the script that it will find all CALLs to a given thunk not just a single one.<br>
+So in order to make that happen, we need to modify the script so that it will find all CALLs associated with a given thunk not just a single one.<br>

 The script ran fine up to a certain point and the imports were restored but from time to time the game crashed completely or exited while the script was still running.
 I spent a fair amount of time tracking down the cause and I still don't know the real cause but while searching for similarities amongst the imoprts that were crashing, I discovered, that every crashing import had a CALL that was directly located below a _RET_.<br>
+Either they are fake-Calls that deliberately crash upon using the Resolver on them, probably placed in the empty space that some linkers leave between compilation units, or they serve internal purposes to SafeDisc.
+Or maybe these were once some kind of Unit-Testing thingies or some guards or whatever but the underlaying library was removed so the Resolver is unable to find the proc addresses... who knows, I did not dig deeper into that.

 ![Broken Call]({{site.url}}/assets/gta3/broken_call.PNG)